sifank/KOBSpower/README.md

 ==========

-You can use the driver in any INDI-compatible client (such as KStars or Xephem) - just select DLI digiswitch from the Auxiliary list
+You can use the driver in any INDI-compatible client (such as KStars or Xephem) - just select KOBSpower from the Auxiliary list

 To run the driver from the command line:

-$ indiserver indi_dli_digiswitch # plus other needed drivers (telescope, camera, etc)
+$ indiserver indi_KOBSpower # plus other needed drivers (telescope, camera, etc)

 or using the indiwebserver.